 Job Market, Salaries and Key Industries

-Wondering whether Brighton can support your career ambitions?
-You’ll find competitive salaries tied to a booming digital sector and diverse industries.
-Brighton’s economy blends digital, retail and tourism; about 20% of jobs sit in creative industries and over 1,000 tech/digital firms operate locally.
-American Express is the largest private employer with ~3,000 staff, and more than 25,000 residents work freelance.
-Demand for multilingual skills is high because of overseas client work.
+Brighton’s economy blends digital, retail and tourism.
+About 20% of jobs sit in creative industries, and over 1,000 tech and digital firms operate locally.
+American Express is the largest private employer with around 3,000 staff, and more than 25,000 residents work freelance.
+Demand for multilingual skills is high due to overseas client work.
+For more on the local business landscape, see the Brighton & Hove City Council business page.

-Expect salaries above northern cities but below London; cost of living index is 62.1 versus London’s 81.4.
-You’ll want to target digital or corporate roles for higher earnings, and consider freelance or multilingual niches for steady work.
+Salaries sit above northern cities but below London.
+The cost of living index is 62.1 versus London’s 81.4.
+Target digital or corporate roles for higher earnings, and consider freelance or multilingual niches for steady work.

 Money Tips for Newcomers: Banking, Transfers and Saving Strategies

-Having a clear money plan will help you make the most of Brighton’s salary opportunities—especially if you’re targeting digital or corporate roles—so start by mapping income against typical local costs.
-You’ll want to budget the typical £898.60 monthly non-rent spend, add rent for your area, then build Savings targets from what’s left.
+A clear money plan helps you make the most of Brighton’s salary opportunities, especially if you’re targeting digital or corporate roles.
+Start by mapping income against typical local costs.
+Budget the standard £898.60 monthly non-rent spend, add rent for your area, then build savings targets from what remains.
 Use costed line items (transport £96.10, utilities £199.44, internet £29.04) to set realistic monthly goals.

 - Open a UK current account with fee-free debit and good online banking to track spending.

-- Use Wise for low-cost international Transfers—compare fees and FX before sending remittances to keep more of your pay.
+- Use Wise for low-cost international transfers.
+Compare fees and exchange rates before sending remittances to keep more of your pay.

-These steps keep your cashflow visible, reduce transfer costs, and grow emergency Savings efficiently.
+These steps keep your cash flow visible, reduce transfer costs, and build emergency savings efficiently.

 Frequently Asked Questions